rescribet/link-redux/README.md

 <https://example.com/somePerson> <http://schema.org/birthPlace> <http://dbpedia.org/page/London> .
 ```

-In our app we create a `LinkedResourceContainer` to render our subject:
+In our app we create a `Resource` to render our subject:

 ```javascript
 import LinkedResoureContainer from "link-redux"